Shape-Guided Diffusion with Inside-Outside Attention: Qualitative Comparison with Concurrent Structure Preserving Methods

 \section{Qualitative Comparison with Concurrent Structure Preserving Methods}

-We compare our method with concurrent work listed in \autoref{tab:structure_preserving_comparison} of the main text (see \autoref{fig:concurrent}).
+We compare our method with concurrent work~\cite{mokady2022nulltext, tumanyan2022pnp, brooks2022instructpix2pix}.
 We can see that our method is able to perform better localized edits on a real image.
 Because these methods lack an explicit shape, they often change irrelevant objects that are not specified in the text prompt.
 In Row 2, Col 1-3 not only is the horse transformed into a robot but also the man.
-In Row 5, Col 3-4 the hanging plants and horse in the real image are merged into a horse with an entirely new pose.
-In Row 6, Col 3, 5 the wall that was present in the real image disappears.
+In Row 5, Col 3, 5 the wall that was present in the real image disappears.
 In contrast, the variant of our method that uses automatically inferred shapes (thereby requiring the same amount of input as the structure preserving methods) is able to perform edits that only modify the object of interest without disturbing the background.
 We used the official codebases released by the respective baselines and generated results using their default hyperparameter settings.